-Segment information is provided on the basis of product segments as the Company manages its business through three product lines - and the way in which the Company's management reviews business performance.
+Segment information is provided on the basis of product segments as the Company manages its business through three product lines - Retail/Commercial & Industrial, Aviation, and Lubricants.
+The business segments presented reflect the management structure of the Company and the way in which the Company's management reviews business performance.
 The accounting policies of the reportable segments are the same as described in Note 3.